PLANT SC 2500WT - Microbiology and Invertebrate Biology II

 Course Learning Outcomes

-1 explain the role and importance of microorganisms and invertebrates 2 describe the form and function of bacteria, fungi, viruses and protozoa 3 understand the principles of growth and reproduction of bacteria, fungi and viruses, and of identifying and classifying microorganisms 4 discuss beneficial and deleterious activities of microorganisms in agriculture, food and wine 5 discuss basic concepts of invertebrate taxonomy, physiology, function and evolution 6 describe the structure and function of molluscs, platyhelminths, nematodes, annelids and arthropods 7 discuss reproduction, life cycles and feeding relationships of invertebrates 8 demonstrate an understanding of the processes involved in the recognition and manipulation of key groups of microorganisms and invertebrates 9 demonstrate effective information handling and communication skills 10 demonstrate the ability to work in a team
+1 explain the role and importance of microorganisms and invertebrates 2 describe the form and function of bacteria, fungi and viruses 3 understand the principles of growth and reproduction of bacteria, fungi and viruses, and of identifying and classifying microorganisms 4 discuss beneficial and deleterious activities of microorganisms in agriculture, food and wine 5 discuss basic concepts of invertebrate taxonomy, physiology, function and evolution 6 describe the structure and function of molluscs, platyhelminths, nematodes, annelids and arthropods 7 discuss reproduction, life cycles and feeding relationships of invertebrates 8 demonstrate an understanding of the processes involved in the recognition and manipulation of key groups of microorganisms and invertebrates 9 demonstrate effective information handling and communication skills 10 demonstrate the ability to work in a team

 University Graduate Attributes